Panagiotis897/lm-code/README.md

 - Pricing will be introduced along with apropriate rate limits.
 - More models will be introduced along with non-free ones.
 - MCP Server intergration will be added as well.
-- More providers coming soon.
+- More providers are coming soon.

 ## Known Issues